CybercentreCanada/assemblyline-service-cuckoo/README.md

 * Delete `/etc/network/if-up.d/ntpdate`
 * Add `net.ipv6.conf.all.disable_ipv6 = 1` to /etc/sysctl.conf
 * Edit `/etc/init/procps.conf`, changing the "start on" line to `start on runlevel [0123456]`

-  all Ubuntu services including NTP, update notifier, etc. These will produce extraneous network communications in the ASSEMBLYLINE output.

 When done, shutdown the virtual machine.
 Remove the CD drive configuration from the virtual machine.
 The virtual machine will fail if it contains any references to the install medium.